dcsoft-yyf/JIEJIE.NET/README.md

 The resouce data aleady has been encrypted, and hard to crack.

 ## NO.3 ,Hidden allocation call stack.
-Haker can get and seach key code by using memory profiler tools , etc. Scitech .NET memory Profiler.
+Haker can seach key information by using memory profiler tools , etc. Scitech .NET memory Profiler.
 For example, I use the follow code to display software license info.
 ```C#
 private void btnAbout_Click(object sender, EventArgs e)